Frequently asked questions

 Here you can find reference repository to learn how to configure Cozystack services using GitOps approach:

 In general, you almost never need to rotate the root CA certificate and key for the Talos API and Kubernetes API.
-Talos sets up root certificate authorities with the lifetime of 10 years, and all Talos and Kubernetes API certificates are issued by these root CAs.
-So the rotation of the root CA is only needed if:
+Talos sets up root certificate authorities with a lifetime of 10 years, and all Talos and Kubernetes API certificates are issued by these root CAs.

 • you suspect that the private key has been compromised;